Negotiating Price & Terms When Selling A Business or Merging / Acquiring One: A Case Study

 The minimum cash component did also need to be agreed and the vendors in this case set a threshold of £1.2 million.

-The non-cash element: If part of the price is being paid via shares in the acquiring company or other such not liquid asset, I explained that each form of such payment would need to be discussed individually with Acme Ltd's shareholders as there are various implications for taking such illiquid assets in payment and they would need advice on a case by case basis.
+If part of the price is being paid via shares in the acquiring company or other such not liquid asset, each form of such payment would need to be discussed individually with Acme Ltd's shareholders.
+There are various implications for taking such illiquid assets in payment and they would need advice on a case by case basis.

-A and B preferred to sell to a large, well established company in their sector as they felt such a sale to a trade buyer would result in the highest value for the buyer and the highest value extraction for them.
+A and B preferred to sell to a large, well established company in their sector.
+They felt such a sale to a trade buyer would result in the highest value for the buyer and the highest value extraction for them.

 However, the biggest acquirers, the large and well established companies that can pay the highest price, almost often prefer to pay part of the price using their own shares!
 So I advised A and B that they would need to expect part of the offer to be shares based.